 Use the Panel Instead of Meters

 In this case, about the only way to find the problem is to assume that there is a short on the SLC, somewhere in the building.
-Also, assume that your current ohmmeter won't help you.
+Also, assume that your regular ohmmeter won't help you.

 To find the short, instead of using an ohmmeter, use the SLC output from the panel.
-When the SLC's voltage shorts-out to zero volts, te SLC is telling that short is still on the wires.
+When the SLC's voltage shorts-out to zero volts, the SLC is telling that short is still on the wires.
 Then, start going around the building disconnecting wires and checking the voltage on the SLC until the short goes away.

 It's going to take work, and you will have to think about where the SLC wires are going, but eventually, you'll find whatever is shorting out the panel's SLC weak power supply.